SifatAli008/SSM/README.md

 ### Troubleshooting
 - If you see errors about missing packages, make sure your virtual environment is activated before running `pip install` or `python run.py`.
 - If you have issues with PyQt5 on Linux, you may need to install system dependencies (see PyQt5 docs).
+- For Firebase issues, ensure your configuration is correct and the Realtime Database is enabled.

 ## Documentation